ecmwf/metview-python/docs/api/data_toc.rst

     * - :func:`netcdf_preserve_missing_values`
       - Sets the behaviour of netcdf value handling: 1=on, 0=off

-    * - :func:`setcurrent`
-      - Sets the variable number on which netcdf functions will operate.

     * - :func:`value`
       - Returns the n:th value from the current netcdf variable.

-    * - :func:`value_columns`
-      - Returns a list of value column names for a :class:`Geopoints`

     * - :func:`values`
       - Returns the values from a data object